Macros | |

 Define to determine if code is being built for the Symbian OS.

-If this define exists, then you are creating code that runs under the Symbian OS, usually Nokia brand cell phones and PDAs.
+If this define exists, then code is created to run on the Symbian OS, usually Nokia brand cell phones and PDAs.

 #define BURGER_VITA |